reyespinosa3/starwarstrivia/readme.md

 # MVP User Stories
 ---
 As A User-
-..*I should be able to select a difficulty level
+  *I should be able to select a difficulty level
-..*I should be able to see an image
+  *I should be able to see an image
-..*I should be able to select an answer from the options given or provide my own ..*I should be able to see my progression from Padiwan to Jedi Master
+  *I should be able to select an answer from the options given or provide my own *I should be able to see what the correct answer when I'm wrong *I should be able to see my progression from Padiwan to Jedi Master

 # Stretch Goals User Stories
+---
 As A User-
-..*I should get a visual "congratulations" for a correct answer ..*I should see my score increase for each correct answer ..*I should be able to choose to be a Jedi or Sith
+  *I should get a visual "congratulations" for a correct answer *I should see my score increase for each correct answer *I should be able to choose to be a Jedi or Sith